The Queen Mary Ship is closed, and the company that owns the ship in bankruptcy. The future of this historic ship is unknown.

-Queen Mary is located across the bay from The Pike at Rainbow Harbor home to Aquarium of the Pacific Long Beach.
-The Queen was moored in Long Beach 1967 and opened as a tourist attraction in 1971.
+Queen Mary is located across the bay from The Pike at Rainbow Harbor, home to the Aquarium of the Pacific Long Beach.
+The Queen was moored in Long Beach in 1967 and opened as a tourist attraction in 1971.

 There are several tours (passports) of the grand old ship available.
 The most popular tour is the self-guided audio tour.
 Upgrades include the Royal Passport, Haunted, and first-class passport.